Connor Joe Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in MLB.

-- The Mariners' 3.47 team ERA ranks third among all league pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.

-- The Mariners give up the fewest home runs in baseball (34 total, 0.7 per game).
+- Mariners pitchers combine to surrender 41 home runs (0.8 per game), the first-fewest in the league.

-- Kirby (5-3) gets the starting nod for the Mariners in his 10th start of the season.
-He has a 2.62 ERA in 58 1/3 innings pitched, with 47 strikeouts.
+- Castillo gets the start for the Mariners, his 11th of the season.
+He is 3-2 with a 2.97 ERA and 66 strikeouts in 57 2/3 innings pitched.

-- In his last appearance on Sunday against the Atlanta Braves, the righty went seven innings, allowing three earned runs while surrendering six hits.
+- His most recent appearance came on Tuesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.